 SOUTH PLAINS - REGION 3

 Lance D. Morris

 Lance Morris of Crosbyton, a member of Capital Farm Credit since 1974, partners with his brother in a cotton and milo farming operation in Dickens, Floyd and Crosby counties.
-A member of the association since 1974, he currently serves on the AgFirst/FCBT Joint Plan Sponsor Committee and Defined Benefit Administration Committee.
 He serves on the board of directors of Crosby County Fuel Association, Associated Cotton Growers and White River Municipal Water District.
-He is also the treasurer and a deacon of First Baptist Church in Crosbyton.
+Mr. Morris is also the treasurer and a deacon of First Baptist Church in Crosbyton.
 His past service includes the board of directors of the South Plains Association of Governments and the Crosby County Appraisal District.
-He was the mayor of Crosbyton from 1986 to 1996.
-He holds a BBA in accounting from Texas Tech University.
+Mayor of Crosbyton from 1986 to 1996, Mr. Morris holds a BBA in accounting from Texas Tech University.

 WEST TEXAS - REGION 4